Gary Reasons

 Gary Phillip Reasons (born February 18, 1962) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Northwestern State Demons from 1980 to 1983 and was the first player chosen as a first-team Division I-AA All-America team in three consecutive years.
 He also played professional football in the NFL for the New York Giants (1984–1991) and Cincinnati Bengals (1992).
 He played on the Giants teams that won Super Bowl XXI and Super Bowl XXV.
 Reasons later worked as a college football television analyst and sideline reporter for ABC/ESPN and Fox Sports Southwest.
 He has been inducted into the College Football Hall of Fame and the Louisiana Sports Hall of Fame.

-Early years
+Early life

 Reasons was born in 1962 in Chicago.
 He grew up in Texas and attended Crowley High School in Crowley, Texas.
 He played at linebacker and tight end for the Crowley football team and played other sports as well, earning a total of 13 varsity letters from 1976 to 1980.